-The Commission also considers that there is merit in requiring notices to be in the same format whether they notify the customer of a price increase, a change, or a clear price decrease.
-Consumers as a result receive consistent and clear messaging about their energy prices and their ability to access their
+However, the Commission considers that there is merit in requiring notices to be in the same format whether they notify the customer of a price increase, a change, or a clear price decrease.
+Consumers as a result receive consistent and clear messaging about their energy prices and their ability to access their historical billing and usage data.
+This is also in line with the primary purpose of the notice which is to let customers know the price they are paying before it becomes effective - this applies whether prices are going up or down.